MierenManz/v8_format/readme.md

 appears that usually signed integers are used even when unsigned integers can be used.

 I am not entirely sure when unsigned integers are used.
-Not only is this a small quirk but due to the max value of a varint we don't get the full i32 range to work with.
-But rather a range of `-1_073_741_824` (inclusive) up to `1_073_741_823` (inclusive) Outside of this range the float format will be used!
+Signed integers are stored as SMI's.
+These are 30 bit integers so where are the rest?
+The other 2 bits are used as SMI flag internally and the other as sign bit.
+This does not mean that we are limited to 32 bits though.
+If the value is outside of the SMI range (-1_073_741_824 - 1_073_741_823) then it will use a float to store the int value

 #### Signed Integer Format

 The integer format of v8 is quite simple but confusing at first.
 It uses varint encoding for all signed integers.
-If you have ever worked with varint then you know that this is not possible with varint.
-So to avoid this trouble we first zigzag encode integers and then we encode it into a varint.
+However it does not use the LEB128 signed varint.
+Instead it uses the zigzag algorithm used in protobufs.

 some examples